 Kenya is a country of diverse, rich habitat.
-A fifth of our priority landscapes are found within its borders, in fact.
 The humid broadleaf forests along the coast of the Indian Ocean give way to lush grasslands and savannas.
-The Kenya Lake System of the geologically dramatic Great Rift Valley is a United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Site.
-And, Mt.
-Kenya — the nation’s namesake — is the second-tallest elevation on the continent.
+The Kenya Lake System of the geologically dramatic Great Rift Valley is a UNESCO World Heritage Site.
+And, Mount Kenya — the nation’s namesake — is the second-tallest mountain on the continent.

-Beyond the service sector, agriculture accounts for almost a quarter of Kenya’s gross domestic product (GDP).
-Raising livestock is popular in the savannas, and the country’s primary crop exports are produce, coffee, and tea.
+Beyond the service sector, agriculture, forestry, and fishing account for over a quarter of Kenya’s gross domestic product.
+Raising livestock is popular in the savannas, and the country’s primary crop exports are coffee and tea.
 But, even with such fertile lands, overpopulation and a lack of infrastructure contribute to frequent food insecurity in Kenya.